-Understaffing in nursing homes is one of the contributing factors of nursing home neglect, and it has serious ramifications.
+Understaffing in nursing homes is one of the contributing factors of nursing home neglect or abuse, and it has serious ramifications.
 It can lead to major health complications and a reduced quality of life.
 According to a U.S. Department of Health and Human Services (DHHS) report, up to 90 percent of nursing homes are understaffed, reports The New York Times.
-Cost is a major reason why long-term care facilities have too few workers, but better resource and staff management in facilities could curtail understaffing-related nursing home neglect greatly.
+Cost is a major reason why long-term care facilities have too few workers, but better resource and staff management in facilities could curtail understaffing-related nursing home neglect and abuse greatly.

 The Consequences of Understaffing

 The government recommends that patients spend a minimum of two hours a day with a nursing aide and 12 minutes a day with a registered nurse.
 The DDHS report concludes that nursing homes fall short of these standards by 54 percent and 69 percent, respectively.